 For the most recent Catamount E-newsletter click here.

-Catamount Earth Institute is one of about 30 sister earth institutes that are led by the Northwest Earth Institute (NWEI) of Portland Oregon.
-For the past two years, Catamount Earth Institute has partnered with Upper Valley civic groups to offer Northwest Earth Institute discussion series.
+Catamount Earth Institute is one of about 30 partners of the Northwest Earth Institute (NWEI) of Portland Oregon.
+For the past three years, Catamount Earth Institute has partnered with Upper Valley civic groups to offer Northwest Earth Institute discussion series.
 In the spring of 2013 Catamount piloted an Upper Valley version of the NWEI’s EcoChallenge in which participants challenge themselves to reduce their waste, energy, use more public transportation, eat a more healthy diet, and other healthy lifestyles.
 Participants blogged about the successes and challenges and appreciated the feedback and support of other participants.
 See EcoChallenge for more information.
 In the winter of 2012, we focused on the NWEI discussion guide A World of Health for a program which we called Healthy People, Healthy Planet.
 In the winter of 2011, we focused on a series called Menu for the Future, and helped organize 24 discussion groups.
 See below for more about these programs.

 The Northwest Earth Institute has a new series called Hungry for Change.
 The series explores the interconnections of our food systems and our relationship to and responsibility in these systems.
 This course challenges us to look at our roles not only as consumer of food, but also as creators of food, of systems, and of the world we live in.

 The Norwest Earth Institute also has a two-session series called Powering a Bright Future about energy.
 It is linked with NWEI’s Global Warming course and together they’re called Change by Degrees: Addressing the Climate Challenge.
 Click here for more information.

 Healthy People, Healthy Planet